Hallx/svensk-organization-nummer/README.md

 - A simple 'bundle install' command will resolve all the dependencies for this project

+- Change 'config/database.yml' file according to your database credentials and settings

 - 'rake db:create' and 'rake db:migrate' would help setup the databases

 - 'rake test' would ensure that everything is properly set up and you are good to go